jspecify/jspecify/docs/docs/spec.md

 > list itself may be `null`, not whether its elements may be.

 ## Details common to all annotations

+For all named annotations referred to by this spec:

 -   The package name is `org.jspecify.nullness`. \[[#1]\]
 -   The Java module name is `org.jspecify`. \[[#181]\]